-Digestive problems affect at least half of those with classical and hypermobility EDS.
+Digestive problems affect at least half of those with classical and hypermobility EDS and MCAD also comes with significant digestive involvement.
 It’s again not a single diagnosis with a simple explanation, but a mixture of symptoms associated with gastroesophageal reflux disease, gastritis, gastroparesis, irritable bowel syndrome and diverticulitis.
 Ehlers-Danlos Support UK has an extensive article on the digestive problems associated with EDS here and the HMSA provide information about Bowel Problems here.

 Howard P Levy, MD, PhD at Johns Hopkins:”Functional bowel disorders are common and underrecognized, affecting 33%-67% of individuals with EDS, hypermobility and classic types [Levy et al 1999, Castori et al 2010a].